jjindrich/jjazure-web-angular-apimanagement/README.md

 TODO:

-1. Secure API with Azure Active Directory
+1. Publish API services using API management on HTTPS only
 2. Multiple API services (now only Books)
+3. Secure API with Azure Active Directory

 Design for development